 The course is taught by Genevieve Howland and Maura Winkler.
 Genevieve is the owner of Mamanatural.com, but you might know her better as the author of the bestselling book, The Mama Natural Week-by-Week Guide to Pregnancy and Childbirth.

 Genevieve’s co-host, Maura Winkler, is an IBCLC (lactation consultant), Certified Doula, and Certified Nurse Midwife.
-She’s super passionate and has personally assisted hundreds of women with breastfeeding and childbirth.
+She’s super passionate and has personally assisted the natural birthing of hundreds of women.

 The majority of the class is taught through video lessons with Genevieve and Maura.

 The lessons are taught in a conversational format, rather than lecture style.
 I actually loved this technique because you very quickly become emotionally invested in the course and the hostesses.

 The course includes 8 lessons, plus a full-sized class on breastfeeding and a bonus section on VBACs.
 The video content alone is massive!
 It includes over 10 hours of instructional footage plus a several birthing videos and stories.

 On that note, if you’re still a little squeamish about birthing videos, I highly recommend watching the videos included with the course.
 Unlike many hospital-led classes, these videos depict moms efficiently coping with childbirth, rather than writhing in pain.

 Genevieve also includes plenty of bonus goodies to help you prepare:

 - Suzanne Bowen’s Long & Lean Prenatal Workout video